ArjunReddy07/wind-stf/docs/thesis/md/background.md

 Fig ???.
 NBEATS architecture.

+- Historival Average
+- Naïve
+- Seasonal Naïve
+- Drift

-Hybrid methods combine machine learning and conventional approaches by using the outputs from statistical engines as features \cite{bengio2020nbeats}.
+Hybrid methods combine machine learning and statistical approaches by using the outputs from statistical engines as features \cite{bengio2020nbeats}.
 Below we present ES-RNN, a hybrid method winner of the 2017 M4 forecasting competition.

 **ES-RNN.** It uses Holt-Winters' ES method as statistical engine for capturing the seasonal and level components from the time series into features, which are then used by a LSTM model to exploit non-linear dependencies.
 $$